. . . strive to be interesting!

-It’s my job as a speaker to be interesting, and it’s my job to be interesting in every day-to-day interactions.
-It’s everyone’s job.
+It’s my job as a speaker to be interesting, and in day-to-day interactions it’s our job to be interesting.
 We might fail regularly, but we need to try.
 Every time we interest someone, we connect with them.
 That brief bond is undeniable, and important.
 Get plenty of those interactions during the day and we can’t fail to satisfy our deep need to belong.

 The tip again: Look to see if the other person is interested in what you have to say.
-It’s your job to make sure they are, and if they’re not, leave them be.
+It’s your job to make sure they are.
+If they’re not, leave them be.

 – Is the person avoiding eye contact?